utcolorstack/Chapter-Website/README.md

 1. Fork this repo and clone your fork
 2. Create a feature branch (`feat/awesome-thing`)
-3. Develop locally, run `npm run lint`
+3. Develop locally and test in your browser
 4. Push to your fork and open a Pull Request
 5. A maintainer will review and merge via squash when approved